-Within this framework, the Report describes the levels of compliance with the Corporate Governance Code, and identifies the rare cases of discordance with the latter and the reasons supporting them, also considering the peculiarities of the one-tier corporate governance model and taking account of the Code Guidelines as to "comply or explain" in the event of any deviation from the recommendations contained in the related principles and application criteria.
+More specifically, the Report describes the levels of compliance with the Corporate Governance Code, and identifies the rare cases of discordance with the latter and the reasons supporting them, also considering the peculiarities of the one-tier corporate governance model and taking account of the Code Guidelines with regard to "comply or explain" in the event of any deviation from the recommendations contained in the related principles and application criteria.

-The Report contains a chapter ("Overview") with the most relevant and pertinent information and data which - including through charts and tables - provide a summary overview of the main features of Intesa Sanpaolo's corporate governance model and the management characteristics of the Bank and the Group, set out in the text of the Report, and also supplement some of the information contained in the Report on Remuneration.
+The Report is preceded by an executive summary ("Overview") with the most relevant and pertinent information and data which - including through charts and tables - provide a summary overview of the main features of Intesa Sanpaolo's corporate governance model and the management characteristics of the Bank and the Group, set out in the text of the Report, and also supplement some of the information contained in the Report on Remuneration.